 Lawton has a long tradition of offering the arts to our students with regular assemblies and workshops, school events and artist-in residence programs.
-Programs are funded by the PTA, and are woven into the curriculum by Lawton teachers.
+Many of our programs are funded by 100% by the PTA, or funded partially.
+The programs are woven into the curriculum by Lawton teachers.
 Some highlights include the following:

 Visiting artists provide workshops in mixed media, clay, ceramics and watercolor, augmenting the visual arts curriculum already provided by the creative Lawton staff.

-The 2012 Word Cultures unit will pilot a new and exciting plan.
-Each grade band will study a different region.
-The teachers within that grade band will collaborate and determine what areas of study and focus within that region.
-The intermediate students will study different regions and analyze aspects of government, culture as well as learning what made the United States the melting pot by comparing/contrasting governments in a specific region, studying immigration and comparing/contrasting cultural elements.
-The K-2 classes will continue to learn about different regions by examining the different aspects of the culture, geography, biology and language.
+All teachers take a different approach to World Cultures and what their focus will be.
+Some students may and analyze aspects of government, culture as well as learning what made the United States the melting pot by comparing/contrasting governments in a specific region, studying immigration and comparing/contrasting cultural elements.
+Whereas other classes will learn about different regions by examining the different aspects of the culture, geography, biology and language.

 The goal of the program is still for students to have “traveled the world” by 5th grade.
 World Cultures caps off with a week-long celebration, culminating with a “World’s Fair” festival, where visitors are whisked abroad and classrooms are transformed into exotic locales.
+Students also participate in “Market Day” where they sample foods from the countries classes are studying.
+It is an extraordinary experience for many to try foods for the first time.
 Since 2004, we’ve gone to Asia, Africa, Latin America, South America, Australia, the Pacific Island nations, Antarctica and Europe.

 You are invited to view the recently created video celebrating the success of Lawton’s World Cultures program, which started in 2004.
 Material was collected* from the residencies in 2010 while the school was studying Africa.
 Our staff will utilize the video for training, sharing and furthering the program with the educational community.
 We hope you enjoy it!
 You can view the video link by clicking here.